bioinfo-pf-curie/TMB/README.md

 #### `--filterNonCoding`

-This filter removes regions considered as non coding from the gtf and bed files to only keep exonic regions.
+This filter removes regions considered as non coding from the gtf and BED files to only keep exonic regions.

 #### `--filterCoding`